 Coburn has missed the last two games with an upper-body injury, but could return to the lineup Thursday vs. the Sabres.
 Coburn has registered one goal and four assists (five points) in 40 games this season.

-Coburn (lower-body) is a game-time decision on Tuesday.
+Coburn (lower-body) will be a game-time decision on Friday.

-Coburn (upper-body) could return to the lineup on Saturday.
+Coburn (foot) is expected to return to the Flyers lineup on Sunday.

 Coburn has been sidelined with a broken foot since January 12th, but it looks like he will be back in the lineup tonight vs. the Sabres.
 With Coburn back in, Carlo Colaiacovo will come out.
 Coburn has one goal and five assists in 31 games this season.

 Coburn (foot) is doubtful for Friday; could return on Sunday.

 Coburn has been out with a broken left foot since January 12th.
 He was expected to miss four weeks and Thursday marked that point exactly.
 So his recovery was basically right on schedule, however he will be held out of Friday’s game, but should be back on Sunday in Buffalo.

 Coburn, who is on the Flyers road-trip skated this morning, but will not be in the lineup tonight in Montreal.
 Coburn will miss his 12th consecutive game tonight, but could be back in the lineup on Friday in Columbus.